We talked to leading experts about how to run Facebook Ads. Here are their top tips, plus examples to show you how to build campaigns like a pro.

 Facebook advertising checklist for beginners

-Consolidate the Data, Build a Report, and Share it with the Team
+• Consolidate data, build a report, and share it with the team

 Expert strategies for creating well-performing ads

-You know how to build a Facebook Ad campaign.
-Now, it’s time for some expert-vetted strategies to create compelling ads.
+Now that you know how to create your Facebook ad campaigns, here are some expert strategies to create compelling ads.

-“First off, you need to have a hook.
-Find out what the hook is going to be, then present the problem and provide a solution,” continues Shackleford.
 “Next, answer these questions: what are the key features of that product or the solution you’re trying to sell?
 What are the hurdles that you need to overcome?
-Lastly, what is your Call-to-Action (CTA)?” continued Nick.
+Lastly, what is your call-to-action (CTA)?”

-According to Nick, you need to follow a mixture of these seven variables to create compelling ads.
+A mix of these seven variables is an excellent way to create compelling ads.

-In short, remember: Be it Facebook or Instagram ads, it should be eye-catching and resonate with your target audience.
+In short, remember: Be it Facebook, Messenger, Audience Network, or Instagram ads, it should be eye-catching and resonate with your target audience.

-The rule of thumb for building connections with your audience: “Speak the audience’s language,” says Bryan Clayton, CEO at GreenPal, a resource that helps connect landscapers with property owners“It’s not just about what you want to say; it’s about what they want to hear.”
+Rule of thumb for building connections with your audience: “Speak the audience’s language,” says Bryan Clayton, CEO at GreenPal, “It’s not just about what you want to say; it’s about what they want to hear.”

 Effective ad copy feels like you’re speaking directly to the consumer.
-By grasping who the readers are, you can tailor the message, tone, and wording to truly connect with them.
+By grasping who the readers are, you can tailor your message, tone, and wording to truly connect with them.

 “When it comes to advertising on Facebook, it’s important to strike the right balance.
-People don’t appreciate a pushy or aggressive approach,” advises Sayem Ibn Kashem, a content strategist and Ad specialist.
+People don’t appreciate a pushy or aggressive approach,” advises seasoned content strategist, Sayem Ibn Kashem.

 “It’s crucial to create ads that feel like a friendly conversation rather than a sales pitch.
 Be authentic, share your story, and showcase how your product or service can genuinely improve people’s lives.”